 Our lawyer has identified a a problem with the lease for the apartment we are purchasing in Heddon On The Wall.
 The seller’s lawyers have put forward title insurance as a workaround.
 We are happy with insurance and will pay for it.
 Our conveyancer has advised that he must be satisfied that the mortgage company is content with this solution.
 Are we the client or is the bank?

 The short answer to your last question is that, notwithstanding the risk of a conflict of interest, you and the mortgage company are the client.
 Your conveyancer must comply with the UK Finance Lenders’ Handbook requirements.
 The UK Finance Lenders’ Handbook conditions require your lawyer to disclose issues such as defects with the lease so that the lender can be afforded the opportunity to check with their valuer as to the extent that the value of the property is affected.
 Should you refuse to allow your lawyer to make the appropriate notification then your lawyer will have no choice but to discontinue acting for you.

-I am planning to acquire a house and need a conveyancing solicitor in Heddon On The Wall who is on the Norwich and Peterborough Building Society solicitor.
-Can you recommend a local solicitor?
+We are buying a flat and need a conveyancing solicitor in Heddon On The Wall who is on the UBS approved panel.
+Could you point me in the right direction as regards a conveyancing firm?

-Our service is limited to being a directory service for firms who wish to listed as being on the approved conveyancing panel for Norwich and Peterborough Building Society in certain locations such as Heddon On The Wall.
+Our service is limited to being a directory service for firms who wish to be listed as being on the approved conveyancing panel for UBS .
+We don't recommend any particular firms conducting conveyancing in Heddon On The Wall.